TargetProcess/screen-capture-extension/README.md

 # targetprocess-chrome-extension

-Capture screen shot and create bug in your Targetprocess account.
+Capture screen shot and create bug in Targetprocess account.

+## TODO

+- replace icons with inline SVG
+- correct flow for auth-data